amazon-connect/amazon-connect-snippets/python/contactflowhelper/README.md

 ````

 ### upper_text
-The upper_text returns the lowercase version of a string
+The upper_text returns the lowercase version of a string.
+This is helpful when you need data cretrieved from a database to be evaluated in a standardized format.
 #### Required Parameters
 The upper_text operation requires the following parameters:
 1. function = the operation to exectute, which should be set to `upper_text`